-I know it must’ve been hard work for Sarah to record these audio stories in-between doing conventions.
+I know it must have been hard work for Sarah to record these audio stories in-between doing conventions.
 When I saw her in Cardiff in March 2019 though, she didn’t seem phased by it.
 She was genuinely enthusiastic and happy when I saw her.
-I am glad she enjoys being kept busy by Big Finish.
+I’m glad she enjoys being kept busy by Big Finish.

-Here we are on the third CD of the Fifth Doctor, Nyssa, Tegan and Marc audios so far by Big Finish!
+Here we are on the third CD of the Fifth Doctor, Nyssa, Tegan and Marc audios by Big Finish so far!
 What do I make of this new TARDIS team so far?
 I’ve honestly enjoyed them.
 I like how Marc has managed to fit in among the company of the Fifth Doctor, Nyssa and Tegan in the audio adventures.

 I wasn’t sure what Marc’s fate was going to be like, especially with the return of some old ‘Doctor Who’ enemies in the ‘Warzone’/‘Conversion’ CD release.
-But I was keen to find out and even heard good things about the CD before I’d even heard it.
+But I was very keen to find out and I heard good things about the CD before I even heard it.
 So I hoped I would be in for a very good ride here.

 And yes, we’re back again with another collection of two 2-part stories in this CD release instead of having a full-length four-part story.
-It happened with ‘Alien Heart’/‘Dalek Soul’ and it’s happened recently with ‘Interstitial’/‘Feast of Fear’.
-I don’t object to having two-part adventures in CD releases.
+It happened with ‘Alien Heart’/‘Dalek Soul’ and it happened recently with ‘Interstitial’/‘Feast of Fear’.
+I don’t really object to having two-part adventures in these CD releases.

 Anyway, let’s talk about the first story of the ‘Warzone’/‘Conversion’ CD release.
 ‘Warzone’ is a two-part adventure by Chris Chapman.
 Chris Chapman is not a stranger to ‘Doctor Who’ and to Big Finish.